Professor X: Fictional character biography

-Depressed when Moira broke off their engagement without explanation, Xavier began traveling around the world as an adventurer after leaving the army.
-In Cairo, he meets a young girl named Ororo Munroe, a pickpocket, and the Shadow King, a powerful mutant who is posing as Egyptian crime lord Amahl Farouk.
-Xavier defeats the Shadow King.
-This encounter leads to Xavier's decision to devote his life to protecting humanity from evil mutants and safeguarding innocent mutants from human oppression.

-Xavier visits his friend Daniel Shomron, who runs a clinic for traumatized Holocaust victims in Haifa, Israel.
-There, he meets a man going by the name of Magnus (who becomes Magneto), a Holocaust survivor who works as a volunteer, and Gabrielle Haller, a woman driven into a catatonic coma by the trauma she experienced.
-Xavier uses his mental powers to break her out of her catatonia and they fall in love.
-Xavier and Magneto become friends, though neither immediately reveals to the other that he is a mutant.
-They have debates hypothesizing what will happen if humanity is faced with a new super-powered race of humans.
-While Xavier is optimistic, Magneto's experiences in the Holocaust lead him to believe humanity will ultimately oppress the new race as they have done with other minorities.
-The two friends reveal their powers to each other when they fight Nazi Baron Wolfgang von Strucker and his Hydra agents, who kidnap Gabrielle because she knows the location of their secret cache of gold.
-Magneto attempts to kill Strucker but Xavier stops him.
-Realizing his and Xavier's views on mutant-human relations are incompatible, Magneto leaves with the gold.
-Charles stays in Israel for some time, but he and Gabrielle separate on good terms, neither knowing that she is pregnant with his son, who grows up to become the mutant Legion.
+While working with Holocaust victims in Haifa, Israel, Xavier meets Magnus, a Holocaust survivor who works as a volunteer, and Gabrielle Haller, who was driven into a catatonic coma by the trauma she experienced.
+Xavier uses his powers to break her out of her catatonia and they fall in love.
+Xavier and Magnus become friends, though neither immediately reveals to the other that he is a mutant.
+Magnus's experiences in the Holocaust lead him to believe that humanity will oppress mutants, which clashes with Xavier's more optimistic goal of human-mutant relations.
+Realizing his and Xavier's views are incompatible, Magnus departs.
+Xavier and Gabrielle separate on good terms, neither knowing that she is pregnant with his son David, who grows up to become the mutant Legion.

 In a strange town near the Himalayas, Xavier encounters an alien called Lucifer, the advance scout for an invasion by his race, and foils his plans.
 In retaliation, Lucifer drops a stone block on Xavier, paralyzing his legs.
-After Lucifer leaves, a woman named Sage hears Xavier's telepathic cries for help and rescues him, beginning a long alliance between them.
+After Lucifer leaves, Sage hears Xavier's telepathic cries for help and rescues him, beginning a long alliance between them.
+Xavier is brought to a hospital in India, where he is cared for by Amelia Voght during his recovery.